-Commodity disclosure Stage of the value chain Explanation if not disclosing Timber products Disclosing Manufacturing Palm oil Not disclosing Manufacturing PMI sources roughly 8,000 metric tons of vegetal glycerin derived from the production of biodiesel using palm oil as feedstock.
+Commodity disclosure Stage of the value chain Explanation if not disclosing Timber products Disclosing Manufacturing <not applicable=""></not> Palm oil Not disclosing Manufacturing PMI sources roughly 6,000 metric tons of vegetal glycerin derived from the production of biodiesel using palm oil as feedstock.
 The palm oil needed to produce this amount of vegetal glycerin is less than 0.01% of global palm oil production.
 According to PMI's deforestation risk assessment if PMI's market share of the commodity is lower than 2% and the commodity is sourced on a small scale where the overall impact on deforestation is low then the commodity does not represent a material risk of deforestation.
+Results from PMI's deforestation risk assessment if PMI's deforestation for PMI by deforestation for PMI's deforestation for PMI's deforestation of both a small scale where the overall impact on deforestation is low then the commodity does not represent a material risk of deforestation.
 Results from PMI's deforestation risk assessment within the value chain indicated that palm oil does not represent a material risk of deforestation for PMI due to the very low amount of palm oil that goes into PMI products.
-Palm oil based or containing glycerin represents less than 1.5% of the total Direct Material weight [tons] sourced by PMI based on agricultural raw material.
+Palm oil based or containing glycerin represents 1.75% of the total Direct Material weight [tons] sourced by PMI based on agricultural raw material.
 Finally, palm oil-based glycerine is widely sourced from fully or partly RSPO certified suppliers, lowering again the risk of deforestation.
-Cattle products This commodity is not produced, sourced or used by our organization Soy Not disclosing Manufacturing PMI sources around 750 metric tons of vegetal glycerin derived from the production of biodiesel using soy as feedstock.
+Cattle products This commodity is not produced, sourced or used by our organization <not Applicable&gt;</not <not applicable=""></not> Soy Not disclosing Manufacturing PMI sources around 750 metric tons of vegetal glycerin derived from the production of biodiesel using soy as feedstock.
 The soy needed to produce this amount of vegetal glycerin is less than 0.0002% of global soy production.
 According to PMI's deforestation risk assessment if PMI's market share of the commodity is lower than 2% and the commodity is sourced on a small scale where the overall impact on deforestation is low then the commodity does not represent a material risk of deforestation.
-Results from PMI's deforestation risk assessment within the value chain indicated that soy does not represent a material risk of deforestation for PMI due to the very low amount of soy that goes

-Other - Rubber This commodity is not produced, sourced or used by our organization into PMI products: Soy oil based or containing glycerin represents close to 0% of the total Direct Material weight [tons] sourced by PMI based on agricultural raw material.
-Other - Cocoa Not disclosing Manufacturing PMI sources roughly 320 tons of cocoa products for flavour production.
+Results from PMI's deforestation risk assessment within the value chain indicated that soy does not represent a material risk of deforestation for PMI due to the very low amount of soy that goes into PMI products: Soy oil based or containing glycerin represents close to 0% of the total Direct Material weight [tons] sourced by PMI based on agricultural raw material.
+Other - Rubber This commodity is not produced, sourced or used by our organization <not Applicable&gt;</not <not applicable=""></not> Other - Cocoa Not disclosing Manufacturing PMI sources roughly 320 tons of cocoa products for flavour production.
 This amount compared with the global production of cocoa stands at about 0.007%, a very low volume.
 According to PMI's deforestation risk assessment if PMI's market share of the commodity is lower than 2% and the commodity is sourced on a small scale where the overall impact on deforestation is low then the commodity does not represent a material risk of deforestation.
-Cocoa powder represents close to 0% of the total Direct Material weight [tons] sourced by PMI based on agricultural raw material and above 85% of the cocoa volume is sourced from companies holding cocoa sustainability certifications.
-Other - Coffee This commodity is not produced, sourced or used by our organization
+Cocoa powder represents close to 0% of the total Direct Material weight [tons] sourced by PMI based on agricultural raw material and above 95% of the cocoa volume is sourced from companies holding cocoa sustainability certifications.
+Other - Coffee This commodity is not produced, sourced or used by our organization <not Applicable&gt;</not <not applicable=""></not>

 (F0.5) Are there any parts of your direct operations or supply chain that are not included in your disclosure?
 No